melhzy/HW5/README.md

 has to be added under Web Service layer's Web.config file.
 Directly reference Web.config connection string from Web Service layer in the main project, HW5_WCFSerice in this case, will not work because it returns null in configuration string in Data Access layer.

 Configuration values do not transfer between two different layers.

+You may run CreateDatabase_CreateTable_InsertRecords.sql in order to test the package because there is no dummy data entered in this package.